vstankatz/Jupiter_Foods/README.md

 ## Known Bugs
-_Unable to pass one capybara test due to the radio button style for the create a review path.
+_Unable to pass one capybara test due to the radio button style for the edit a review path.
 To run test, go to file in your terminal and type "rspec"._

 ## Technologies Suggested
 * _Ruby 2.5.1_